 There are also important limitations to such a threshold-based design (Ho, Lewis, & MacGregor Farris, 2009).
 It may encourage teachers to focus on students close to the passing threshold, neglecting students who are far below or far above the threshold (Neal & Schanzenbach, 2010).
 In addition, such a design may be unfair to teachers who serve a large fraction of students from disadvantaged backgrounds, who may be further behind the passing standard.
 While Twaweza was aware of these limitations, they took a considered decision to keep the formula simple in the interest of transparency, simplicity of explaining to teachers, and ease of implementation.
-Further, since the bonuses were based on achieving basic functional literacy and numeracy, they were not too concerned about students being so far behind the threshold that teachers would ignore them.
+Further, since the bonuses were based on achieving basic functional literacy and numeracy, they were not too concerned

-&lt;sup>13Twaweza included head teachers in the incentive design to make them stakeholders in improving learning outcomes.
+&lt;sup>11Twaweza included head teachers in the incentive design to make them stakeholders in improving learning outcomes.
 It is also likely that any scaled up teacher incentive program would also feature bonuses for head-teachers along the lines implemented in the KiuFunza project.

-&lt;sup>14Twaweza used the term "Cash on Delivery" as a local version of a concept developed in the context of foreign aid by Birdsall et al. (2012).
+&lt;sup>12Twaweza used the term "Cash on Delivery" as a local version of a concept developed in the context of foreign aid by Birdsall, Savedoff, Mahgoub, and Vyborny (2012).